Market Monitoring Report at a glance

-- The performance of European energy markets from the perspective of the final consumer perspective;
+- the performance of European energy markets from the perspective of the final consume;

-- The status regarding the availability of comparison tools;
+- status regarding the availability of quality comparison tools;

-- The status regarding the roll out of smart meters in 2020 and expected completion of roll-outs across the EU;
+- status regarding the roll out of smart meters in 2021;

-- The level and evolution of retail electricity and gas prices, for both household and industrial consumers in EU Members States, Norway and the Energy Community Contracting Parties
+- the evolution of retail electricity and gas prices, for both household and industrial consumers in EU Members States, Norway and the Energy Community Contracting Parties;

-- The relationship between the wholesale price and the energy component of the retail price for households
+- the relationship between the wholesale energy price and the energy component of the retail price for households;

-- Information on the existence of consumer protection mechanisms and,
+- information on the existence of consumer protection mechanisms and; and

-- Complaint processes available to energy consumers and what consumers complain about.
+- complaint processes available to energy consumers and list of items the consumers complain about.

 Consumer Protection and Empowerment Volume